IWantANeko/McBe-DatabaseMap/readme.md

 # DatabaseMap

-A lightweight persistent key-value map for Minecraft Bedrock Scripting, using Dynamic Properties under the hood.
+Hello, Here's a simple lightweight persistent key-value map for Minecraft Bedrock Scripting, using Dynamic Properties under the hood.
+I hope you like it ✨

 ## 📄 License